-In December 2012, at Loveland (Ohio) High School, a drama director was fired subsequent to her production of Legally Blonde, a musical the school had approved.
+In December 2012, at Loveland (Ohio) High School, a drama director was fired after her production of Legally Blonde, a musical the school had approved.
 The administration ultimately said the production was too racy.

 So I have to be honest with you when I say, I've had it.

-I've had it with schools and parents saying that they want high school students to perform family friendly productions.
-And while I agree that high school students might not be best suited to perform songs like "Lovely Ladies", I'll also contend that, "by their standards", there aren't any family friendly shows for high schools students to perform.
+I've had it with schools and parents saying that they want high school students to perform family-friendly productions.
+While I agree that high school students might not be best suited to perform songs like "Lovely Ladies," I'll also contend that "by their standards," there aren't truly any family-friendly shows for high schools students to perform.

-In fact, let me prove it to you by going down the list of the Tony Award winning musicals and show you exactly how close minded schools and parents would oppose them being performed by high school students.
+Let me prove it to you by going down the list of the Tony Award-winning musicals and show you exactly how close-minded schools and parents would oppose them being performed by high school students.

-Keep in mind, as ludicrous as these sound, I'm using their reasoning that have been used as justification for censoring shows in the past.
+Keep in mind, as ludicrous as these sound; I'm using their reasoning that has been used as justification for censoring shows in the past.
 Here we go.
+(WARNING: Contains some spoilers)

 1949: Kiss Me, Kate - Glorifies gambling, supports committing adultery("Always True to You in My Fashion") and fornication("Too Darn Hot").
 Includes sexual innuendo ("Tom, DIck or Harry") and multiple instances of public displays of affection.